An Introduction to Question Types

 Table Questions

 Table questions include question text, answer content (before and after the answer table), and an answer table within the question text.
-Use the TinyMCE toolbar to customise answer cells.
+Use the toolbar icon Table cell icon.png to create interactive answer cells.
 Learners can submit their answers by:

 • Attaching files